Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 To achieve a friendly tone, we use all types of abbreviation in our user experience (UX) writing.
 So it's okay to say:

-* Supported OS: macOS, Linux, Window 10 and above
+* Supported OS: macOS, Linux, Windows 10 and above
 * the US, the UK, the UN (with no **.** in between)
 * app, demo, sync, docs, pics
 * We're streaming!
 * You'll find it exciting.
 * Don't hesitate.
 Order it now!

 While it is okay to use all types of abbreviations in UX content, avoid using contractions in Quick Start Guides and User Manuals.
 Use acronyms and shortened words with caution.
-And always define the term first; then include the abbreviated term in the following parenthesis.
+And always define the term first; then include the abbreviated term in the following parentheses.

 For example, in this text, **Target Temperature** is used several times, which makes the whole paragraph look cluttered: